git-town/git-town/README.md

 ## Configuration

-Upon first use, Git Town will ask for the main branch name and the names of any other non-feature branches.
+Upon first use, Git Town will ask the user for all required configuration information.
 Use the [`git town`](/documentation/git-town.md) command to view and update your configuration at any time.